 Auto-GPT and the future of law

-As any lawyer knows, practicing law is about much more than reading and understanding the law—it also involves making countless strategic decisions about how to run a file to a conclusion while aligning with your client’s goals.
+As any lawyer knows, practising law is about much more than reading and understanding the law—it also involves making countless strategic decisions about running a file to a conclusion while aligning with your client’s goals.

-And at the end of the day, providing a client-centered experience is key to running a successful practice.
+And at the end of the day, providing a client-centred experience is key to running a successful practice.

 Risks and considerations for lawyers using AI